aura-nw/mainnet-artifacts/Foundation-delegation-program/README.md

 ### Top Euphoria contributor: 5 slots (Automatically selected)

 Euphoria testnet is an important part of the Aura Network ecosystem.
 The top 5 validators from the IVP that have the highest points from the Master of Nodes will be selected as candidates for the foundation delegation program.
+As there are 6 top validators from the program, one slot will be taken from the reserved slots.

 ### Aura ecosystem contributor: 10 slots (Need to register)
 This is 10 delegation slots for validators who are committed to contribute directly to the Aura Network project.
 These validators can contribute to several aspects: